RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Theoretical Results

-Throughout the paper, we adhere to the following assumptions: \begin{assumption} (Bounded Eigenvalues of Hessians) The objective function $F$ is twice-differentiable and strongly convex and the smallest and the largest eigenvalues of the objective $F$ is denoted as $\gamma, L(0<\gamma, L<\infty)$, i.e.,
+Throughout the paper, we adhere to the following assumptions: \begin{assumption} (Bounded Eigenvalues of Hessian) The objective function $F$ is twice-differentiable, $\gamma$-strongly convex, and $L$-smooth.
+The smallest and largest eigenvalues of the Hessian are bounded as follows